nascenticity/munia/Lore/List of Deities.md

 	- Guran, Lord of the Threshold - god of hospitality, the home, and good relations between people.
 - The Imperial Pantheon
 	- Ascaros, head of pantheon, god of the sun and emperors
-	- Enas, god of the major moon
+	- Enas, god of the major moon; considered a patron of math and science.
-	- Camestia, goddess of the minor moon
+	- Camestia, goddess of the minor moon; considered a patron of math and science.
 	- Astara, goddess of the stars, wisdom, and divination magic
 	- Kasher, god of the underworld
 	- Korin, god of time and fate